Where do you rehearse?

 What are the dates for the summer term 2017?

-The summer term begins on Wednesday 19th April 2017 and runs until our summer concert, which is on Thursday July 13th.
+The summer term began in April and runs until our summer concert, which is on Thursday July 13th.
 We have our half term break on May 17th and 24th but there may be sectional rehearsals in that week led by section leaders (thank you singers!).
 The choir rehearses on Wednesdays during term time from 7-8.45pm.

 Confirmed performances are: